wdat521/cost-saving-analysis/README.md

 Bad data can cost you millions, hence this project aims to identify and remove unnecessary costs by examining our network inventory.

 ## 🧩 Problem Statement
-The company is spending roughly 30% of its annual budget for inventory networking services and equipment management.
-Due to the 3-5% price increase of our suppliers, we want to `strategically reduce the inventory budget from 30% to 10%`, factoring in capital, storage, insurance, and obsolescence.
-By the end of 2025, we want to save at least 1M USD.
+Due to the lack of internal standard operating process bfore, there are circuits that have been requested for termination that are still being paid up until now.
+By the end of 2025, we want to save at least 1M USD by identifying those active but unused circuits.

 ## 📊 Data Overview
 The dataset is simulated using ChatGPT, python, and my knowledge of networking/telecommunication inventory data.